matter698no2/Running-Scrapers/README.md

 # Running Scrapers
 meet-scraper.py contains the master list of functions

+### Quick Note
+This is taylor made for the results page of Athletic.net, it will work on any meet from their site, but not outside of it.
+The VHSL

 ## List of functions
 1. meet_data_scraper(url, verbose)
 takes a url as a string and gathers: